It’s time to become a “yes person.”

 Ask yourself, “Is today a good day to die?”

-If the answer is no, then say a polite “No thanks.”
+If the answer is no, say “No thanks.”

 Say “Yes, and” to Life

-Saying yes will make your life more interesting and more opportunities will present themselves to you.
+Saying yes will make your life more exciting, and more opportunities will present themselves to you.

 “Yes, and” is a principle that is used in improv.